NuTyX/packages-x86_64/README.md

     # get git
     # bash scripts/mate

-It will print a help included point 1,7 and 8 above.
+It will print a help including points 1,7 and 8 above.
 Note that it's even possible to get the available binaries from the mirror.

-#### 11. If everything is OK, check with cards level whats new
+#### 11. If everything is OK, check with cards level what's new

     # cards level